-- Chart, B - Bubble Chart, O - Circles, R - Treemap, G - Graph, E - Tree.)
+Table 1: Comparison of generic Linked Data visualization approaches.
+(Specific visualizations: M - Map, T - Timeline, C - Chart, B - Bubble Chart, O - Circles, R -Treemap, G - Graph, E - Tree.)

-Regarding data visualization, most of the existing work is focused on categorizing visualization techniques and systems [9].
-[4] and [7] propose various taxonomies of visualization techniques.
-However, most visualization techniques are only compatible with concrete domains or data types [5].
-Chi's Data State Reference Model [6] defines the visualization process in a generic way.
+Data Visualization.
+Regarding data visualization, most of the existing work is focused on categorizing visualization techniques and systems [10].
+For example, [5] and [8] propose different taxonomies of visualization techniques.
+However, most visualization techniques are only compatible with concrete domains or data types [6].
+Chi's Data State Reference Model [7] defines the visualization process in a generic way.
+It describes a process for transforming raw data into a concrete visualization by defining four data stages as well as a set of data transformations and operators.
+This framework provides a conceptual model that allows to identify all the components in the visualization process.
 In Section 3 we describe how this model serves as a starting point for our Linked Data Visualization Model.